KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 It is the self that continues across instantiation contexts.

 The word **axis** is used because the Deep Self is not spatially confined to one universe-local expression.
 It is the individuated center of continuity through which multiple expression-loci remain one being without becoming one fused mass.

+This rests on the temporal mode of L₃ itself.
+Per `MP09-time-death-and-glossary-ch22-24.md` (§22.1), where it originates — and carried forward in `SP05-time-memory-hypostatic-flow.md` (§3.1) — L₃ engages time not as linear succession but as **multiversal simultaneity**, the register in which identity continues across instantiation contexts.
+To be L₃-seated is therefore already to be trans-expressional: it does not mean being contained in any one universe's L₃, because L₃'s mode is simultaneity across expressions, not location within one of them.

 Thus: